 Between EA and construction, EMPs are typically updated to incorporate requirements identified during the EA and evolving construction details.
 These "construction-ready plans" require careful re-assessment of project details, potential effects, and mitigation to ensure they are appropriate for the refined construction plan.
 However, owners frequently minimize change at this point, seeking instead to rely largely on the EA-level plans.
-The challenge here is that EA-level plans are written for a different audience and purpose, typically lack construction detail, and do not generally consider monitoring and compliance requirements.
+The challenge here is that EA-level plans are written for a different audience, typically lack construction detail, and do not generally consider monitoring and compliance requirements.

 - Understand the ramifications of language and detail.
 Consider re-writing EMPs post-EAC rather than just tweaking them.
-Now is the time to provide more specificity and accountability to support effective contractor management.

-- When determining the level of specificity, it is helpful to consider the potential effects and the owner's risk tolerance not only environmental but also regulatory, reputational, and contractual risk.
-If the potential for effects is high and the owner's risk tolerance is low, more specificity in the EMPs may be needed to ensure construction is consistent with the owner's expectations.

-- We recommend industry re-think its approach to flexibility in EMPs.
+Now is the time to provide more specificity and accountability.
+Resist the temptation to use vague language where details are known, and specific language when unnecessary. - When determining the level of specificity, it is helpful to consider the potential effects and the owner's risk tolerance not only environmental but also regulatory, reputational, and contractual risk.
+If the potential of effects is high and the owner's risk tolerance is low, more specificity in the EMPs may be needed to ensure construction is consistent with the owner's expectations. - We recommend industry re-think its approach to flexibility in EMPs.
 Using vague language like "wherever possible", "if practical" or even a picklist of mitigation options often creates compliance risk; if this flexibility is needed, specify who determines the mitigation considering what factors.
-Where possible (pun intended) we strongly suggest using S.M.A.R.T. language:

-- o Specific

-- o Measurable

-- o Achievable
+Where possible (pun intended) we strongly suggest using S.M.A.R.T. language: - o Specific - o Measurable - o Achievable - o Realistic - o Timely

-- 0 Relevant